Shades Cahaba and Homewood City Schools

 The elementary and high schools were placed under the same administration, although it was grades 7th through 12th that were considered the high school.

 Hall Kent Elementary School opens.

 Shades Cahaba always fielded exceptional sports teams.
-In the 1920s, the football and baseball teams were coached by Sidney Malloy followed by R.R.
+In the 1920s, the football and baseball teams were coached by Arthur Acton, W.A.
+Reeves, Sump Clarke, Aubrey Miller, Sidney Malloy and then R.R.
 Hardy in 1929.